-And here comes the Solution
+And here comes the solution

 Obviously, we can not control all of the SaveChanges, so we need to intercept each SaveChanges() call and do our logic in ObjectContext.SavingChanges event handler.
-All we need is to mark corresponding OrganizationId properties with custom attribute, namely CacheInvalidation.
+All we need is to mark corresponding OrganizationId properties with a custom attribute, CacheInvalidation.
 For example:

 Here is the updated query with caching.
 All we need is to wrap our query into DependenciesExtentions.LazyLoad:

-ImageHere are two highlights about this method.
-First of all, dependencies variable declares invalidation criteria – whose timestamps should be equal to valid cached results.
-Second of all, old method body has just moved to lambda.
+Here are two important aspects of this method.
+First, the dependencies variable declares invalidation criteria – whose timestamps should be equal to valid cached results.
+Second, the old method body was just moved to lambda.

 This solution also includes drawback measurements as well as performance gain measurements.

-To make internals of CacheInvalidation.EF library easier to understand, the flow diagram “How does cache invalidation work” shows exactly what is in its title.
-It shows interactions of two apps with the SQL Server DB, the Invalidation Storage and the Cache.
-Diagram illustrates four cases:
+To make the internals of CacheInvalidation.EF library easier to understand, take a look at the flow diagram “How does cache invalidation work”.
+It shows interactions of two apps with the SQL Server DB, the Invalidation Storage, and the Cache.

-1. Query in case of empty cache.
+- Query in case of empty cache.

-2. Query in case of valid cached query results.
+- Query in case of valid cached query results.

-3. Some call to SaveChanges(), which flushes cached query results.
+- Some call to SaveChanges(), which flushes cached query results.

-4. Query in case of incorrect cached query results.
+- Query in case of incorrect cached query results.